What is a Help Mark? Intended Users, Purpose, and Necessary Assistance

 ・Community centers

-You can check the specific distribution locations in each prefecture on the following website.
+You can check the specific distribution locations for each prefecture on the following website.

 Reference: Help Mark Distribution Status|Tokyo Metropolitan Government Bureau of Social Welfare and Public Health

-Some municipalities accept mail distribution, so if you cannot visit a distribution location, inquire about the possibility of receiving it by mail.
+Some municipalities offer distribution by mail, so if you cannot visit a distribution location, inquire about the possibility of receiving it by mail.

 Additionally, if mailing is difficult, you can also create your own Help Mark.